vertotrade/verto.document/index.md

 ## Is VertoTrade safe?

-VertoTrade was forked from Vertoswap so the smart contract are just as safe.
-With that said we had a third party review our modification below are the reports:
+VertoTrade was forked from Pancakeswap so the smart contract are just as safe.
+With that said we are currently having the smart contracts audited and once we have the result they will be published below.

-// TODO add references to reviews.